phreakin/phreakin/README.md

 ## 📂 Selected Projects

-- **Home Intranet:**
+- 🏠 **Home Intranet:**
-  Personal intranet system for notes, user management, and media — powered by PHP 8 & MySQL 8.
+  A personal intranet system with user management, note-taking, and file storage — built with PHP 8 and MySQL 8.

-- **Media Management:**
+- 🎞️ **Media Management:**
-  Lightweight cataloging app for local media — optimized queries and indexing for instant retrieval.
+  A lightweight media cataloging app for home use — featuring an efficient database schema and optimized queries for fast retrieval.

-- **Windows Installer Automation:**
+- 🪟 **Windows Installer Automation:**
-  PowerShell scripts that automate app installations, configurations, and font management on Windows 10/11.
+  PowerShell scripts to automate Windows environment setup — including app installations, system configurations, and font management.

-- **Legacy App Refactor:**
+- 🧱 **Legacy App Refactor:**
-  Modernized a decade-old PHP app, cutting load times by 40% and improving maintainability.
+  Revamped an old PHP/MySQL app to improve performance and security — reducing load times by over 40%.

-- **CMS/Media Suite:**
+- 🧩 **CMS / Media Suite:**
-  A combined CMS and media hub designed for home use with modular PHP components.
+  A combined CMS and media management system for personal use — built for modularity, simplicity, and scalability.

 ## 📈 GitHub Stats